Bridge Windows Security

 • For data sources with live connections or virtual connections, the client 1) establishes a persistent connection to a Tableau Bridge service, which is the part of the client that resides on Tableau Cloud, using secure WebSockets (wss://).
 The client then waits for a response from Tableau Cloud before 2) initiating a live query to the private network data.
 The client 3) passes the query to the private network data, then 4) returns the private network data using 5) the same persistent connection.

-To ensure that your data is transmitted to Tableau Cloud only, you can implement domain-based filtering on outbound connections (forward proxy filtering) from the Bridge client.
+To ensure that your data is transmitted to Tableau Cloud only, we recommend implementing domain-based filtering on outbound connections (forward proxy filtering) from the Bridge client.
 After the initial outbound connection, communication is bidirectional.

 The following list contains the partially qualified domain names that Bridge uses for outbound connections: